Foundation for Letters Team

 Lori Haims.
 Lori is the Training and Certification Manager at the American Council on the Teaching of Foreign Languages (ACTFL) where she oversees a global network of professional development and certification programs focused on the improvement of teaching and learning of all languages at all levels of instruction.
 Prior to joining ACTFL, she worked at Sawyer Realty Holdings LLC, as a portfolio manager of residential and commercial properties dealing extensively with subsidized tenant housing, government agencies and property rehabilitation.
 Lori is a member of the Professional Women of Westchester Organization, and has volunteered as an ESL tutor for children.
 Lori holds a BS in Business administration from Boston University.

 Carson Kessler.
-Carson is an Editorial Features Intern at Marie Claire, and a contributing writer at Elite Daily.
+Carson is a News Intern at Straus News and a contributing writer at Elite Daily.
+Prior to joining Straus News, Carson was an Editorial Features Intern at Marie Claire.
 Born and raised in San Antonio, Texas, Carson traveled to NYC to attend New York University in 2015, where she is pursuing her passion for journalism as a double major in English and Journalism, minoring in Social and Public Policy.
 Carson admires and embraces the power of words to give voice to those who want to be heard through doing what she loves most: writing and telling stories.

 Sarose Klein, Sarose is the former Executive Director of the Foundation for Letters, where she focused on marketing, development, finance, program design and management, operations administration and Board of Directors support and management.
 Prior to joining FFL, Sarose held a position as an event coordinator for POGO events, which offers public events all around New York and San Francisco Bay, including customized events for corporate team building, Sarose holds a BA in Psychology from Mt.
 Holyoke College, where she earned the Mt.
 Holyoke Leadership Award.